diladele/squid-windows/README.md

 Web Filtering Proxy is a native Windows web filtering solution that seamlessly integrates with Active Directory and provides rich content and web filtering functionality to sanitize Internet traffic passing into home/enterprise networks.
 It may be used to block illegal or potentially malicious file downloads, remove annoying advertisements, prevent access to various categories of web sites and block resources with adult/explicit content.

-To try it out please visit the [download page](https://webproxy.diladele.com/).
+To try out a community-free version please visit the [download page](https://webproxy.diladele.com/).
 Administator guide and tutorials are available [here](https://webproxy.diladele.com/docs/).

 **Help**